woodcrafty/reck/docs/tutorial.rst

     >>> p.z
     3

-The fields of *rectype* objects are are mutable, meaning they can be modified after creation::
+The fields of *wrecord* objects are are mutable, meaning they can be modified after creation::

     >>> p.z = 33